The Party was relentless,

 Not remembering what and for how long I was drinking,

-She got into a car with some friends of mine and disappeared in the dust,
+She got into a car with some friends and disappeared in the dust,

 Towards the town, alcohol, and food and telling more people where we were.